 The Officers shall be elected at the Annual General Meeting or at a Special General Meeting convened for that purpose.

-Nominations for Officers shall be called for at least four weeks before an Annual General Meeting.
+Nominations for Officers shall be called for at least twenty working days before an Annual General Meeting.
 Each candidate shall be proposed and seconded in writing by Members and the completed nomination delivered to the Secretary.

 Nominations shall close at 5pm, one week prior the Annual General Meeting.